 - Global search functionality

 Beekeeper’s enterprise instant messenger is changing the way frontline employees communicate with each other.
 In non-desk industries, more and more companies are adopting instant messaging for business to consolidate internal communication and meet the needs of their workforce.

-Top Benefits of Having a Corporate Instant Messenger for Frontline Employees
+Top Benefits of Corporate Instant Messenger for Frontline Employees with Beekeeper

 Instant messaging for business means more than just quick responses and streamlined communication.
 Enterprise instant messaging apps can be used for file sharing, company updates, and even employee recognition.

-These are the top ten benefits of using a real-time messaging app for your internal communication.
+These are the top ten benefits of using a real-time enterprise messaging solution for your internal communication.